pzurek/piotrzurek.net/_posts/2013-09-20-pointers-in-go.md

 When run, the above code will produce to follwing output (without the comments of course):

 {% highlight go %}
-Values:           // after the initial assignment:
- a = 42           // no surprizes here
+Values:           // after the initial assignment a = 42           // no surprizes here
  b = 42           // exactly what we expect
- c = 0x21015a018  // OK, so that's that an 'address' looks like *c = 42           // 'unwraped' or 'unreferenced' value of '*c' Values after the second assignment:
+ c = 0x21015a018  // OK, so that's that an 'address' looks like *c = 42           // 'unwraped' or 'unreferenced' value of '*c'
- a = 21           // ok, that's to be expected
- b = 42           // ooo... ok, so 'b' is a copy of 'a' stored under different address c = 0x21015a018  // hmmm... and this is the same address that we have seen previously *c = 21           // but the value stored under this addres has changed
+Values:           // after the second assignment a = 21           // ok, that's to be expected b = 42           // ooo... ok, so 'b' is a copy of 'a' stored under different address c = 0x21015a018  // hmmm... and this is the same address that we have seen previously *c = 21           // but the value stored under this addres has changed
 Types:            // to ilustrate once more that a pointer is a different type
  a:  int          // than the variable that it points to
  b:  int
  c: *int
 *c:  int
 {% endhighlight %}

 Run this code at [play.golang.org][play].